hashicorp/terraform/website/source/docs/plugins/provider.html.md

   * `Delete` - This is called to delete the resource.
 Terraform guarantees an existing ID will be set.

+  * `Exists` - This is called to verify a resource still exists.
+It is called prior to `Read`, and lowers the burden of `Read` to be able to assume the resource exists.

 ## Schemas

 Both providers and resources require a schema to be specified.
 The schema